raja-kumar/Visual-RFT/README.md

 | laolao77/ViRFT_CLS_car196_4shot   |  Classification| Few-shot   | It includes the 196 categories from the Stanford Cars dataset, with 4 images per category. |
 | laolao77/ViRFT_CLS_pets37_4shot  |  Classification| Few-shot    | It includes the 37 categories from the Pets37 dataset, with 4 images per category. |
 | LISA dataset | Grounding | - | Reasoning Grounding|
+> 🔔 If your want to build a dataset on your own data, you can refere to `dataset/build_dataset.ipynb`.
+Just provide a `json` file with `image`, `promble` and 'solution'.

 ### GRPO
 After downloading the dataset, you can start training using the following example bash script.
 Our bash scripts are in ```/src/scripts```
 > 🔔 There's no need for prolonged training.
 For a dataset with only a few hundred samples, 200 steps should be sufficient.